 - Gross and operating margin performance;

-- Capital allocation priorities.
-In particular, the trends and preferences surrounding internal investment, M&A and returns to shareholders.
+- Capital allocation priorities; in particular, the trends and preferences surrounding internal investment, M&A and returns to shareholders.

 The Chairman is responsible for ensuring that appropriate channels of communication are established between Directors and shareholders and that all Directors are aware of any issues or concerns that major shareholders may have.
 Regular engagement provides investors with an opportunity to discuss any areas of interest and raise concerns.
 The Group is eager to make sure that it understands shareholders' views and that it is able to effectively communicate its strategy.
 The Group engages effectively through its regular communications, the Annual General Meeting and other IR activity.
-In addition, the Board commissions independent investor perception studies from time to time.
-The last such survey was undertaken in June and July 2016, with the results fed back to the Board in September 2016.

 The Group has a comprehensive IR programme through which the Chief Executive Officer, Chief Financial Officer and IR Director regularly engage with the Company's largest shareholders on a one-to-one basis, to discuss strategic issues and give presentations on the Group's results.
-Further communication is achieved through the Annual Report and Accounts, corporate website and investor days.
+Further communication is achieved through the Annual Report and Accounts, corporate website and investor meetings.

 - Annual Report and Accounts – this is the most significant communication tool, ensuring that investors are kept fully informed regarding Group developments.
 Management continually strives to produce a clear and transparent Annual Report and Accounts, which provides a complete picture;